Why do bees make honey?

 What's the buzz about bees and honey??

 Bees live in special communities where each insect has its own special job.
-Certain bees are responsible for collecting nectar from flowers to bring back to the hive.
+Certain bees are responsible for collecting nectar from flowers to bring back to the hive stored in their hind legs.
 (A bee sometimes visits over a thousand flowers just in one trip!)

 Upon arriving back at the hive, the collected nectar is stored in little wax cells that the bees have made for it.
 The nectar is much more watery than the honey it will become; the bees deposit it into their hive's combs and then allow the heat inside the hive to evaporate some of its water so that it's better preserved.
 (They also help it along and create more air movement by fanning their wings a lot, which is why beehives are always abuzz!)
 Once it's ready, the bees seal it over with wax to prevent it from drying out too much and to save it for the winter!